jneidel/dotfiles/docs/music.md

 **Convenience:**

 I think it compares pretty well to Arch Linux vs. Windows/MacOS.
 Sure, figuring out Arch Linux and setting up my perfect system took a lot of time.
 But after having set it up my system is extremely stable.
-To the point where in the last 1.5 years I only had like 3h of combined need to service the system.
+To the point where in the last 1.5 years I only had to put in a minimal amount of time to service the system.
 Because I have understood my system I can solve what crops up without frustration.
 All other systems I had before: Windows, MacOS and even Manjaro always had some annoyances wearing me down.
 They could not fit me, because they were not made to fit me and change within them was limited.

 So you either spend the time upfront in building the perfect system for you.
-Or you use something built for the general population that will for fit your needs and spend even more time with the quirks of a system not designed for you.
+Or you use something built for the general population that is designed with the average users needs in mind and then spend even more energy with the quirks of a system not designed for you.

-Thats how I feel about Spotify as well.
+That's how I feel about Spotify as well.

-**Libary management:**
+**Changing the music:**

+Most albums I listen to don't stay intact after I've really gotten into them.
-Most albums I don't leave as they originally are.
-I delete songs and I cut off intros/outros, skits and blank space where it annoys me.
+I delete songs and cut off intros/outros, skits and blank space where it annoys me.
 I make the music my own.
 Spotify does not allow me to mess with MY music.

 ### MP3 vs FLAC